 The term "Baroque" covers a variety of levels and sometimes causes confusion, but is staunchly entrenched in today's parlance.
 In addition, the boundaries of the Baroque period are also disputed.
-Artistically speaking, the time period generally begins with the generation of Caravaggio (1571-1610).
+Artistically speaking, the time period generally begins with the generation of Caravaggio (1571-1610), the brothers Annibale (1560-1609) and Agostino Carracci (1557-1602) and Peter Paul Rubens (1577-1640).
 Yet also with the religious revolution of the Council of Trent (1545-1563), this could be considered a beginning.
 In the Southern Low Countries, the Baroque roughly coincides with the historical period between the Fall of Antwerp and the Treaty of Utrecht, when the Spanish territory fell into Austrian hands.
 This website takes the latter definition into account and deals with artists active between 1585 and 1713.

-Nico Van Hout (Scientific researcher at the Royal Museum of Fine Arts Antwerp)
+Nico Van Hout (Conservator at the Royal Museum of Fine Arts Antwerp)